 Carrying Concealed Firearms:

-Other than in the limited circumstances permitting lawful gun possession, as specified in Florida Statute 790.25, it is generally unlawful, and constitutes a felony, to carry a concealed firearm if you do not have a concealed firearm license, as codified in Florida Statute 790.01.
+Other than in the limited circumstances permitting lawful gun possession, as specified in Florida Statute 790.25, it is generally unlawful and constitutes a felony, to carry a concealed firearm if you do not have a concealed firearm license, as codified in Florida Statute 790.01.
+However, as of July 1, 2023, the law will change to allow the carrying of a concealed weapon even without a permit.
+The firearm/weapon has to be concealed, secured, and you must have a valid ID when carrying it.

-A person may obtain a Concealed Firearm License by meeting the requirements of Florida Statute 790.06, which (in pertinent part) requires the applicant:
+A person may nonetheless obtain a Concealed Firearm License (which may be advisable) by meeting the requirements of Florida Statute 790.06, which (in pertinent part) requires the applicant:

 - Is a resident of the United States and a citizen of the United States or a permanent resident alien of the United States;